-However, even if your complaint reaches the Ombudsman, they may say the local authority can expect you to pay backdated charges, even where the authority are at fault for delaying the financial assessment.
+If your complaint reaches the Ombudsman, they may say the local authority can expect you to pay backdated charges, even where the authority are at fault for delaying the financial assessment.

-They will consider, for example, whether the local authority made you aware of possible charges before making care arrangements for you.
+However, they will consider, for example, whether the local authority made you aware of possible charges before making care arrangements for you.
 You should not be expected to pay backdated charges in one go.
 Any repayments should be affordable for you.